 If I could only purchase one spayer, it would be…

 I do a ton of projects, from very long fences to fine detail crafts with a sprayer.
 If I could personally only pick one sprayer for all my projects, it would be the Flexio 5000.
-It has the most versatility for me with spray nozzles.
+It has the most versatility for me with large and small projects.

 However, it would be very difficult for me personally to give up my Control Pro 150 Airless Sprayer.
 I personally love the finish of airless and I feel that especially for large outdoor projects, the finish not only looks better but it goes on much faster and it lasts a little longer on things like decks and fences because the paint or stain bonds to the wood better.